corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.3.
 Apply DDL scripts on a database

 The database administrator applies the generated DDL script using their tooling of choice.
-The script is run by a database user with *administrative permissions*, who's default schema matches `<schema>` and the schema used by the node.
+A database user with *administrative permissions*, and whose default schema matches `<schema>` and the schema used by the node, runs the script.
 For example, for Azure SQL or SQL Server, you should not use the default database administrator account.

 {{< note >}}
-You can connect as a different user to the one used on the node, for example when a node connects via a user with *restricted permissions*, as long as your user has the same default schema as the node.
+You can connect as a different user to the one used on the node, for example, a user with *restricted permissions*, as long as your user has the same default schema as the node.
-The generated DDL script adds the schema prefix to most of the statements, but not to all of them.
+The generated DDL script adds the schema prefix to most of the statements, but not all of them.

 {{< /note >}}